MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-sound-design.md

 keywords: Windows Mixed Reality, spatial sound, design, style, mixed reality headset, windows mixed reality headset, virtual reality headset, HoloLens, MRTK, Mixed Reality Toolkit, gestures, interactions, attenuation
 ---

-# How to use sound in mixed-reality applications
+# Spatial sound best practices

+If you're new to working with spatial sound, see our [Spatial sound overview](spatial-sound.md).

 You can use sound to inform and reinforce the user's mental model of application state.
 Use spatialization, when appropriate, to place sounds in the mixed-reality world.
 When you connect the auditory and the visual in this way, you deepen the intuitive nature of interactions and increase user confidence.
-<br><br>

 <iframe width="940" height="530" src="https://www.youtube.com/embed/aB3TDjYklmo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## When to add sounds

-Mixed-reality applications often have a greater need for sound than 2D apps, because of their lack of a tactile interface.
+Mixed-reality applications often have a greater need for sound than 2D apps because of their lack of a tactile interface.
 Add sounds when they inform the user or reinforce interactions.

 ### Inform and reinforce